-Name brand and generic treatments with pesticides as the main “lice killing” ingredient do not kill super lice or their eggs.
-Prescription lice treatments also use these same pesticides, just in larger doses or more frequently.
+Name brand and generic treatments use pesticides as the main “lice killing” ingredients and do not kill super lice or their eggs.
+Prescription lice treatments use these same pesticides, just in larger doses or more frequently.
+Neither of them work!

 Recent studies show that up to 98% of lice and super lice are now resistant to these types of treatments, so it doesn’t matter the dosage or how long you leave them on.
 The treatment only kills the weakest lice, and the strongest super lice continue to breed and multiply.